Cargill/OpenSIEM-Logstash-Parsing/build_scripts/README.md

 ```sh
 cp -r config/* /usr/share/logstash/config/
 ```
-When the script runs.
-It does the following.
+When the script runs, it does the following:
 1. Generate required files e.g.
     - kafka input files from template
     - if a processor is shared between multiple inputs, a copy is created with log_source name(from settings.json) to be able to map an input pipeline to a processor pipeline one to one.
+An example of this, if you have regional collection of a log source foo, and would like to keep those regional logs in different indices.
+In this case, the parsing of all regions of "foo" would be the same, despite having different inputs.
     ```diff
     !
 Note that, it treats every log source as kafka input if it's not azure.
 You need to override that logic if you want to work with other inputs.
     ```